CognitiveScale/gocd-server/README.md

-# Go Constinous Delivery Server
+# Go Continuous Delivery Server

 The following are the containers used in the docker-compose.yml for the server